biomarkersParkinson/paradigma/docs/tutorials/_static/pipeline_orchestrator.md

     WARNING: Time column has irregular sampling

-    ERROR: Failed to run gait pipeline on test_file: GaitConfig.__init__() got an unexpected keyword argument 'imu_config'

-    WARNING: No gait quantifications to aggregate

-    WARNING: ParaDigMa analysis completed with 1 error(s)
+    WARNING: Data is not contiguous but validation is disabled.
+Interpolating over gaps.

-    Number of detected gait segments: 0
+    Number of detected gait segments: 47

-    Number of arm swings: 0
+    Number of arm swings: 1782
     Individual arm swings: